study abroad

 First 90 Days Abroad: What Every International Student Should Do After Landing

-A balanced weekly routine may include:
+A simple routine should include:

-- part-time job applications
+• part-time job applications

 Start Building Career Evidence

-- society involvement
+• volunteering or society involvement

-- technical projects
+• technical or personal projects

 5. Common Mistakes in the First 90 Days

-- ignoring university emails
+• ignoring university emails and important updates

-- delaying CV preparation
+• delaying CV and LinkedIn preparation

-- spending without a budget
+• spending without a clear budget

-- applying randomly for jobs
+• applying randomly for jobs without a plan

 6. How Consultancies Can Prepare Students Before They Land